odnr93/routilux/docs/source/user_guide/routines.rst

 Working with Routines
 =====================

-Routines are the core building blocks of flowforge.
+Routines are the core building blocks of routilux.
 This guide explains how to create and use routines.

 Creating a Routine
 ------------------